 Marci Penner, director of the Inman-based non-profit, said, "These award winners aren't chosen from an application process.
 These are people we notice because of their good work over time or for how they impact their community or state in a unique manner."

-Given at the Kansas Sampler Festival for many years, the awards are now handed-out in surprise fashion, often with a flash-mob of local supporters in attendance.
+Given at the Kansas Sampler Festival for many years, the awards are now handed-out in surprise fashion, often with a flash-mob of local supporters and family in attendance.

-Penner said, "This list includes a range of skills and talents from community doers who operate without a title as well as people at the state level who have made a significant difference in rural communities.
+Penner said, "This list includes people with a range of skills and talents from community doers who operate without a title to entrepreneurs and those involved in the media.
 Kansas is stronger because of the consistent and earnest efforts of each of these citizens and we are proud to recognize them.”

-The awards plates are made by Elk Falls Pottery.
+The awards plates were made by Elk Falls Pottery.